IBM/db2forzosdeveloperextension-about/README.md

 Installing Db2 Developer Extension requires the following software:

--   One of the following IBM Data Server Driver JDBC license files:
+-   One of the following IBM Data Server Driver for JDBC and SQLJ license files.
+Db2 Developer Extension requires an appropriately licensed JDBC driver.
+Using a JDBC driver from another tool or product not listed below is not permitted.

     -   **The Db2 Connect Unlimited Edition for System z® server license**

     This license must be activated on the Db2 for z/OS subsystems that you want to connect to.
 For more information, see the following topic: https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.licensing.doc/doc/t0057375.html

-    -   **The IBM Data Server Driver for JDBC client license file**
+    -   **The IBM Data Server Driver for JDBC and SQLJ client license file**

     For information about locating and and enabling the client license file, see the following topic: https://www.ibm.com/support/pages/db2-jdbc-driver-not-licensed-connectivity-file-db2jcclicensecisuzjar-errorcode-4472-sqlstate42968